CSi Celebrates 50 Years!

 Not even a new office could distract Don from his work!

 This decade also saw the beginnings of the transition of management at CSi.
 With over 30 years of exceptional work and leadership, Don Kuhn made the decision to begin slowing down and move towards his retirement.
-With her father’s departure now on the horizon, Kristi became a minority owner of CSi—a beautiful testimony of Don’s trust and belief in his daughter’s capability to lead the organization he had built from the ground up.
+With her father’s departure now on the horizon, Kristi became a minority owner of CSi—a testimony of Don’s trust in his daughter’s capability to lead the organization he had built from the ground up.

 True to his detailed and caring nature, Don had another plan to ensure his clients and the firm were in good hands after his departure.
 Enter Kelli Davis, CSi’s current Vice President of Retirement Plan Consulting.